hllauca/GR2MSemiDistr/README.md

 ## Features

-- GR2M water balance modeling in a semi-distributed configuration
+- Semi-distributed GR2M water balance modeling over thousands of subbasins.
-- Regional parameter definition and correction factors
+- Regionalized parameterization with correction factors for precipitation and potential evapotranspiration.
-- Support for long-term and operational streamflow simulation
+- Long-term and operational streamflow simulation for hydrological forecasting and water resource assessments.
-- Integration with gridded precipitation and evapotranspiration datasets
+- Direct integration with gridded precipitation and evapotranspiration datasets for areal subbasin computations.
-- Routing of discharges via WFA algorithm using DEM and D8 flow directions
+- Routing of subbasin discharges via a transfer matrix built from subbasin connectivity information.
-- Fully compatible with the `airGR` and `terra` ecosystems
+- Seamless compatibility with the airGR hydrological modeling framework and the terra spatial ecosystem.
+- Scalable workflows designed for national-scale applications and climate services.

 ---